Bump Stocks Ban: First People Charged Under New Law Allegedly Brought Cache Of Weapons To March For Our Lives

 — Nothing Man (@TheNothingManCA) March 28, 2018

-That would prove to be the wrong decision for the Texas couple: in his hotel room, police found an “hoard” of weapons, including including an AR-15 with a grenade launcher and bump stock, two other semiautomatic rifles, a shotgun, two pistols and three smoke grenades classified as “infernal devices” under Massachusetts law, along with tactical vests and hundreds of rounds of ammunition.
+That would prove to be the wrong decision for the Texas couple.
+In his hotel room, police found a “hoard” of weapons, including including an AR-15 with a grenade launcher and bump stock, two other semiautomatic rifles, a shotgun, two pistols, and three smoke grenades classified as “infernal devices” under Massachusetts law, along with tactical vests and hundreds of rounds of ammunition.

 Many of those weapons aren’t legal in Massachusetts, and the so-called “bump stock” is now illegal in both Massachusetts and at the federal level.
 Bradley, for his part, tried to claim that he has permits from Texas for his handguns – permits which hold no legal weight in Massachusetts.